stephantul/tacosdetection/README.md

 # Tacosdetection
-Contains the supplementary materials from the paper: "A Dictionary-based Approach to Racism Detection in Dutch Social Media", under review for the TACOS workshop at LREC 2016.
+Contains the supplementary materials from the paper: "A Dictionary-based Approach to Racism Detection in Dutch Social Media", under review for the [TA-COS](http://www.ta-cos.org) workshop at LREC 2016.

 ## license

-The dictionaries in this repository are available under a CC BY-SA 3.0 License.
+The dictionaries in this repository are available under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.
 If you use the dictionaries in your work, please cite:

 ```